 The members of Plastics Europe are working continuously to ensure the safety of plastics and mitigate their potential impact on human health.
-This includes developing new actions, tools and methodologies to manage operational risk, providing further transparency towards stakeholders, enhance collaboration with the value and collaborate closely with scientists to better understand the impact of microplastics on the environment and health, and with policymakers and regulators to introduce measures to help mitigate their release.
+This includes developing new actions, tools and methodologies to manage operational risk, providing further transparency towards stakeholders, enhance collaboration with the value chain.
+We also recognise that any plastic waste in the environment is unacceptable and concerning.
+Therefore, we will continue to build intelligence and collaborate closely with scientists to better understand the impact of microplastics on the environment and health, and with policymakers and regulators to introduce measures to help mitigate their release.